tommck/DurandalWinJS/README.md

-# Writing WinJS apps with DurandalJS - Part 1#
+# Writing WinJS apps with DurandalJS on Windows 8.1 #
+[Durandal](http://durandaljs.com "Durandal") is a popular Single Page Application (SPA) framework for web development.
+I recently had the need to develop a WinJS project for Windows 8.1 and wanted to make use of our existing in-house Durandal expertise, so we used Durandal.

+In this article, We'll go over what's needed to get the Durandal Starter Kit running in a WinJS application.

 ## Tools Used ##
 * Visual Studio 2013